Tag: Paul Statham (Page 1 of 3)

 Phonogram Records wanted to sign B-MOVIE so Stevo insisted on a 2-for-1 deal which included SOFT CELL.
 But their trio of singles from that heady period ‘Remembrance Day’, ‘Marilyn Dreams’ and ‘Nowhere Girl’ failed to breakthrough into the UK Top40 while SOFT CELL hit No1 with ‘Tainted Love’ in 1981 and began an outstanding run of a five Top3 singles into 1982.
 Ultimately Phonogram and Stevo lost interest in B-MOVIE and an album they were working on was shelved.

 A fragmented B-MOVIE led by Hovington and Statham signed to Sire Records and released the album ‘Forever Running’ in 1985 but by then, the magic that had sparked major label interest had fizzled out.
 B-MOVIE quietly disbanded but in 2004, the original quartet reformed.
-Despite releasing two new ‘The Age of Illusion’ and ‘Climate of Fear’, talk always returned to their Some Bizzare era with demand for its imperial trilogy of singles to be made available in the digital era.
+Despite releasing two new albums ‘The Age of Illusion’ and ‘Climate of Fear’, talk always returned to their Some Bizzare period with demand for its imperial trilogy of singles to be made available in the digital era.

 Paul Statham chatted to ELECTRICITYCLUB.CO.UK about the release of ‘Hidden Treasures’ and revisited this lost chapter of B-MOVIE…